 It’s no surprise that the PS2 is the most successful video game console of all time, moving a whopping 158 million units worldwide.
 The PS2’s unprecedented success also meant that new games came out in droves.
 There were hundreds of legitimately good games for PS2, which makes narrowing that list down to the absolute essentials a daunting task.
 We’ve tried to do just that here.
 Separated by genre, here are our picks for the best PS2 games of all time.

-One of the greatest action games of all time, Resident Evil 4 created a new blueprint for the popular horror series.
+One of the greatest Resident Evil games of all time, Resident Evil 4 created a new blueprint for the popular horror game genre.
 You played as Leon Kennedy, a police officer tasked with rescuing the president’s daughter from a terrifying cult.
 While some longtime fans weren’t all too pleased with the turn to action-oriented gameplay and far fewer jump scares, you’d be hard-pressed to name a better third-person shooter from the PS2 era.

 Running down hordes of zombies, monsters, and impressive bosses always provided a thrill.
 With limited ammo available, you always had to make your shots count.
 RE4‘s environments and the non-linear setup offered tantalizing reasons to revisit RE4 after you reached the credits.
 The Resident Evil series has since gone back to its horror roots with Resident Evil 7, but RE4 will always hold a special place in our hearts.